 Norwescon tries to do everything we can to provide a welcoming, accessible environment for all fans.
 This page provides a general overview of accessibility at the convention and the DoubleTree by Hilton.

 While we are committed to providing as accessible an environment as we can, we are limited by finances, logistics, facilities, and volunteer staffing.
+We do endeavor to be as transparent as possible and provide you the information you need to make an informed choice about our event.
 If you see something that you need or if you have questions, please contact our Chair at firstname.lastname@example.org.

 Finally, our accessibility goals are informed by universal design and disability rights activism.
 Universal design benefits all of our members by making our convention usable by as many people as possible.
 We strive to create an event that works for all of our members, balancing that goal against our limited fiscal resources and the paradox that sometimes one member’s accommodation is another member’s barrier.
 We always welcome discussion exploring how we can better accommodate our members, and we would deeply appreciate anyone who wants to step up to volunteer in this arena.
 To provide feedback, please send it to the Chair at email@example.com